 On first occasion, at the end of the Mahabharata war Gandhari curses Krishna and his clan to perish.
 On second occasion, great sages such as Vishwamitra, Brighu, Vashista and Narada among others curse the Yadava clan when Samba and his friends play a childish prank on them.
 On the third occasion, Bhagwan Krishna curses his wives that they will be kidnapped and killed by ruffians; he further curses his son Samba to suffer from Leprosy.

-- 1.3 The Burden on Earth Removed by Krishna
+- 1.2.2 Destruction and Sinking of Dwarka: The Burden on Earth Removed by Krishna

-- 1.7 The Final Destruction of the Yadavas
+- 1.2.6 Sinking of Dwarka: The Final Destruction of the Yadavas

 Incidents that Finally Submerged Dwarka into Sea